 To learn more about how PSC can optimize your metals and heat treating operation, please fill out the contact form below.

-The PSC-40 Series is a two-wired, loop-powered sensor which provides accurate temperature measurement from -40 to 2500°C. Also available in fiber optic.
-Industrial applications including induction heating, steel making, glass, kilns, food, dryers, ovens, furnaces, medical apparatus and R&D.
+The PSC-40 Series is a two-wired, loop-powered IR sensor with variable focus or fixed focus optics offering accurate temperature ranges from -40 to 2500°C. Also available with fiber optics.
+An optional programming cable with software allow for the adjustment of pyrometer parameters.
+The simplicity of the wiring and integration make it ideal for industrial applications including induction heating, steel making, glass, kilns, food, dryers, ovens, furnaces, medical apparatus and R&D.

 The Process Sensors Surveyor camera series offers a comprehensive range of imaging and line scanning camera systems to continuously monitor and control industrial processes.
 Measures temperatures starting from -20 to 1800°C